 That is freedom.

-Abuse happened TO me, but it does not reflect who I am as a person.
+The abuse happened TO me, but it does not reflect who I am as a person.
 And it says nothing about my character.
 (I may have been hurting, but I don’t go around hurting other people.)
 My character speaks for itself.

 And those who get to know me… they know!